|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon nutmeg

 - 1/2 teaspoon salt

 - 1 recipe vegan cream cheese frosting

-In a small cup, combine the almond milk (or soy milk) and vinegar.
+In a glass measuring cup, combine the almond milk (or soy milk) and apple cider vinegar.
 Allow the mixture to rest for 5 minutes.

 In a large mixing bowl, mix together the flour, baking powder, baking soda, sugars, cinnamon, ginger, nutmeg, and salt.
 Set aside.

 In another mixing bowl, mix together the pumpkin puree, canola oil, vanilla, and almond milk-vinegar mixture.
 Add the wet ingredients to the dry, mixing until just combined.
 Divide the batter into the cups, filling each liner about 3/4 full.
 Bake for 16 to 20 minutes, or until a toothpick inserted in the center of a cupcake emerges clean.
 Allow cupcakes to cool completely before frosting with vegan cream cheese frosting.

 This recipe is suitable for dairy-free, egg-free, and vegan diets, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients (or other allergens, if these apply to you).